-After Arabs’ invasion to Iran, as they did not know anything about theater, they could not present theirs to Iranians or ban it.
+After the Arabs’ invasion of Iran, as they did not know anything about theater, they could not present theirs to Iranians or ban it.
 Therefore, the religious intermediaries, clergymen, prohibited theater by their personal interpretations of the verses of Koran or similar traditions.
 Apparently, it was considered interfering with God’s creation to create a character in a play, but as the creative taste of acting could not be suppressed, it could find other ways to express itself within the next two or three centuries in a more closed way.

 People’s hatred against bully superiors and their wishes formed the themes of the plays performed by gypsies.

 Religious Theater (Ta’azieh)

 During Moharram (a month in lunar calendar) which was the mourning period for the martyrdom of the third Imam of Shiite Muslims, some specific ceremonies began to commemorate his martyrdom.
 They were later held in a more organized way.
-The ceremonies were rooted in the old traditions of mourning for Siavash in ancient Iran as it had consisted the same themes and forms.
+The ceremonies were rooted in the old traditions of mourning for Siavash in ancient Iran as it had consisted of the same themes and forms.

 The interesting points in these religious gatherings are the harmony and gentleness of group movements, their act-like states and at times their dances combined with mourning songs choir.
 Decoration and clothing were also gained attention by directors.

 During the Safavid period, Iranian theater became more popular and part of people’s routine entertainment.

 The Re-emergence of Iranian Theater

 The clowns penetrated people’s hearts as well as those of kings.
 Therefore, there were special clowns for some kings in their courts.
 Generally, there were some independent theaters in Iran after Islam: storytelling, puppet plays, ta’azieh, and joyful plays.

 Epic stories, religious stories and then epic-religious stories were narrated for people by storytellers in public places like squares, coffee shops or tea houses, etc. Storytellers kept Iranian poems transferred to illiterate people as well.

 Mongols and Ottomans largely influenced Iranian puppet plays, but later some old Iranian themes were played in new forms.